 Straight and curved oral gavage feeding needles for sale from China.

-Material of the mouse feeding needle is stainless steel.
+The material of the mouse feeding needle is stainless steel.

-Customized length of the feeding needle is available if the order quantity is more than 50pcs.
+The customized length of the feeding needle is available if the order quantity is more than 50pcs.

 What is oral gavage feeding

 Oral gavage feeding is the most common method in mice.
 We can use oral gavage feeding needles to inject drug solution or suspension directly into the stomach of animals.
-The feeding operation is simple but easy to cause damages to the airway or the esophagus if the process is not careful.
+The feeding operation is simple but easy to cause damage to the airway or the esophagus if the process is not careful.

 Oral gavage feeding is available in animal experiments in mice, rats, rabbits, and other experimental animals.